ysyk2021/the-rise-up-roadmap-a-step-by-step-guide-to-securing-a-promotion/src/chapter-1-2.md

-Chapter 7: The Benefits of Securing a Promotion
+The Benefits of Securing a Promotion
 ===============================================

 Securing a promotion is an important milestone in your career.
 It not only signifies recognition for your hard work and dedication but also brings forth numerous benefits that can positively impact both your professional and personal life.
 In this chapter, we will explore the advantages of securing a promotion and how it can propel your career to new heights.